warroyo/tmc-bootstrap-automation/README.md

 ## Templating new clusters and cluster groups

-when creating clusters and cluster groups we also need to generate some flux directroy structure and files
+When creating clusters and cluster groups we also need to generate some flux directroy structure and files.
+For this we are using a tool call [copier](https://copier.readthedocs.io/en/stable/). the directory `flux-templating` is where all of the templates exist.
+In the pipeline run there is a templating step that will execute copier via python script and generate the needed files/directories based on the terraform output.
+The script that runs this can be found in the `pipeline-scripts` folder.

 ## Working locally